MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 1. **Sampling** - Recent extents are favored, when using query operations such as `take`

 In fact, Kusto tracks two `datetime` values per extent: `MinCreatedOn` and `MaxCreatedOn`.
-Initially, the two values are the same, but when the extent is merged with other extents, the new values are according to the minimum and maximum values of the merged extents.
+Initially, the two values are the same.
+When the extent is merged with other extents, the new values are according to the original minimum and maximum values of the merged extents.

 Normally, an extent's creation time is set according to the time in which the data in the extent is ingested.
 Clients can optionally overwrite the extent's creation time, by providing an alternative creation time in the [ingestion properties](../../ingestion-properties.md).
 Overwriting is useful, for example for retention purposes, if the client wants to reingest data and doesn't want it to appear as if it arrived late.